 How Queen Marked the End of an Era With ‘A Kind of Magic’

-On June 2, 1986, Queen released their 12th album A Kind of Magic, which doubled as the unofficial soundtrack to the fantasy-action blockbuster Highlander, and went on to enjoy terrific success and acclaim.
+Queen's 12th album A Kind of Magic arrived on June 2, 1986 as the unofficial soundtrack to the fantasy-action blockbuster Highlander, and went on to enjoy terrific success and acclaim.
 But not on both sides of the Atlantic.

 So when the band emerged from nearly six months spent writing, rehearsing and recording A Kind of Magic at multiple studios with the help of producer and engineer Reinhold Mack and newcomer David Richards, the difference between fan reactions in the U.S. vs. everywhere else was quite stark to behold.
 In the U.S., the album barely crept into the Billboard Top 50 (peaking at No. 46), even though Highlander had already premiered there in March to lukewarm response at the box office (it would later attain cult status).